 Not really redirects, but still relevant

-As well as the traditional redirect codes, you’ll find two more that don’t really redirect.
+As well as the traditional codes, you’ll find two more that don’t really redirect.
 However, these are still relevant for day-to-day maintenance work on your site.
 You could see 410 and 451 as your server saying: Hey, there used to be something here, but not anymore.

 410 Content deleted

 404 error pages are one of the biggest problems on websites, and if you look at your readouts in Google Search Console, you are bound to find a few.
-These must be fixed as fast as possible because no-one likes these errors: Google sees them as a sign of bad maintenance, and visitors are confused by them.
+These must be fixed because no-one likes these errors: Google sees them as a sign of bad maintenance, and visitors are confused by them.
 404 errors often occur when the requested page or post has been deleted from the site and the URL has not been redirected.

 Use a 301 to redirect pages showing 404 errors to a relevant page, or the homepage.
 Sometimes, however, you might prefer another method: telling search engines – and users – this page has been deleted with a 410 redirect.
 They will then know that the page won’t return and can, therefore, delete the page from the index.

 Should you ever be unlucky enough to be ordered by a judge to delete a page or if you get a notice and takedown request, give the deleted page a 451 header.
 This tells search engines that there was a post here and that you wanted to fulfill this request, but you can’t for legal reasons.
 Find out how and why to make a 451 header, should you ever find yourself in that situation.